yugabyte/yugabyte-db/docs/content/stable/explore/ysql-language-features/postgresql-compatibility.md

 Read Committed isolation level handles serialization errors and avoids the need to retry errors in the application logic.
 Read Committed provides feature compatibility, and is the default isolation level in PostgreSQL.
 When migrating applications from PostgreSQL to YugabyteDB, read committed is the preferred isolation level.

 {{<lead link="../../../architecture/transactions/read-committed/">}}
-To learn more about read committed isolation, see [Read Committed](../../../architecture/transactions/read-committed/).
+To learn about read committed isolation, see [Read Committed](../../../architecture/transactions/read-committed/).
 {{</lead>}}

 #### Cost-based optimizer